rbeatt/worknight-api/README.md

 ## Linting
 - Code formatting is enforced using Maven Spotless.
-- Husky Git hooks run Spotless on commit to ensure formatting consistency.
+- Husky Git hooks were used in development to enforce formatting; hooks were removed for public sharing.

 ## Personal contributions
 I contributed the following areas in this project: